Breadcrumb

 If you’re connected to a community water system, contact your water supplier to register your concern or complaint.
 In many cases, it will be possible to resolve the issue at this point.
 If your discussion with the water supplier has not produced a satisfactory result, please move on to Step 2.

 If you believe that there’s a threat to a drinking water supply, you may request an investigation into the matter.
-All investigation requests should be in writing using the EH Direct feedback portal and include specifics of the alleged threat.
+All investigation requests should be in writing using the EPH Direct feedback portal and include specifics of the alleged threat.
 An environmental health officer will review the request and consider whether it warrants an investigation.

 The person who submits an investigation request to an environmental health officer will be informed in writing: